google/appengine-codiad/ide-proxy/README.md

 - make
 - gcloud

+You can customize deployment parameters in `deploy-config` directory.
+In particular, customize `resources` based on your needs.
+See `deploy-config/app.yaml` file section `resources`.

 In order to deploy Codiad to a Google Cloud project run the following command in this directory:

     make deploy PROJECT=<Google Cloud project id>